A Morita theorem for modular finite W-algebras: Modular GGG modules and their central reductions

-\p For each ideal $I$ of $Z_0(\g)$ we may consider the central reduction In the special case where $I = I_\chi$ is a maximal ideal of $Z_0(\g)$ we recover the reduced enveloping algebra $U_\chi(\g) = U_{I_\chi}(\g)$.
-We shall refer to $U_I(\g)$ as \emph{the reduced enveloping algebra of $I$}.
-Since we identify the points of $\Spec Z_0(\g)$ with elements of $\g^\ast$, the notation $\chi \in V(I)$ is equivalent to $I \subseteq I_\chi$, where $I_\chi$ is the ideal defined in (\ref{idealIchi}) of Section \ref{intro}.
-The purpose of this section is to prove some elementary facts about these central reductions of $U(\g)$. \begin{lem} The simple modules for $U_I(\g)$ are precisely the simple $\g$-modules with $p$-character $\chi \in V(I)$. \end{lem} \begin{proof} We may assume $M \neq 0$.
-Note that a simple $U_I(\g)$-module $M$ is simple as a $U(\g)$-module and so has a $p$-character $\chi$.
-Then $I_\chi$ is the unique maximal ideal which kills $M$, and since $IM = 0$ we must have $I \subseteq I_\chi$, for otherwise we would find that $1 \in I + I_\chi$ kills $M$.
-This completes the proof. \end{proof}
+\p Following \cite{Pr10a} we study the Gelfand-Graev module $Q_\chi$ via its quotients $Q_\chi/I_\eta Q_\chi$ where $I_\eta$ is a maximal ideal of the $p$-centre.
+This seems to be part of an extremely general procedure and so we begin by developing some tools in a general setting.
+For each ideal $I$ of $Z_0(\g)$ we may consider the central reduction In the special case where $I = I_\chi$ is a maximal ideal of $Z_0(\g)$ we recover the reduced enveloping algebra $U_\chi(\g) = U_{I_\chi}(\g)$, where $I_\chi$ is the ideal defined in formula (\ref{idealIchi}) of $\S \ref{reas}$.
+We shall refer to $U_I(\g)$ as ``the reduced enveloping algebra of $I$''.
+We write $V(I)$ for the elements $\chi \in \g^\ast$ such that $I \subseteq I_\chi$.
+The purpose of this section is to prove some elementary facts about these central reductions of $U(\g)$. \begin{lem} The simple modules for $U_I(\g)$ are precisely the simple $\g$-modules with $p$-character $\chi \in V(I)$. \end{lem} \begin{proof} Note that a simple $U_I(\g)$-module $M$ is simple as a $U(\g)$-module and so has a $p$-character $\chi$.
+Then $I_\chi$ is the unique maximal ideal which kills $M$, and since $IM = 0$ we must have $I \subseteq I_\chi$, for otherwise we would find that $1 \in I + I_\chi$ kills $M$. \end{proof}